Ulcinj

 As one of the oldest settlements in the Adriatic coast, it was founded in 5th century BC.
 It was captured by the Romans in 163 BC from the Illyrians.
-With the division of the Roman Empire, it became part of the Byzantine Empire.
+With the division of the Roman Empire, it was a part of the Byzantine Empire and Serbian Kingdom in the Middle Ages until the Republic of Venice captured it in 1405.
 It was known as a base for piracy.

-During the Middle Ages it was under South Slavic rule for a few centuries.
-In 1405 it became part of the Republic of Venice.

-In 1571 Ulcinj was conquered by the Ottoman Empire with the aid of North African corsairs after the Battle of Lepanto.
-The town was renamed Ülgün and gradually became a Muslim-majority settlement.
-Under the Ottomans, numerous oriental-style hammams, mosques, and clock towers were built.
+In 1571, Ulcinj was conquered by the Ottoman Empire with the aid of North African corsairs after the Battle of Lepanto.
+The town gradually became a Muslim-majority settlement.
+Under the Ottomans, numerous hammams and mosques, and a clock tower were built.
 Ulcinj remained a den of piracy until this was finally put to an end by Mehmed Pasha Bushati.
 In 1673, the self-proclaimed Jewish Messiah Sabbatai Zevi was exiled here from Istanbul.
+Ulcinj remained an Ottoman town for more than 300 years until it was ceded to the Principality of Montenegro in 1878.
+It is a former medieval Catholic bishopric and remains a Latin titular see.